StephanMusgrave/unipop/README.md

 Homepage
 ---
 The homepage is where all the images of stuff to sell are displayed.
-The design is clean and all images are contained within a beautiful, infinitely scrolling grid.
+All images are contained within a beautiful, infinitely scrolling grid.

-From here, the user can easily click on things to navigate to the rest of the application.
+From here, the user can easily click on things to navigate anywhere.

 Item display page
 ---